-The 2013 Honors Capstone Research Conference was on Wednesday, April 10.
-For a full schedule of the day's events, including participant names, click here.
+The 2014 Honors Capstone Research Conference was on Wednesday, April 9.
+For a full schedule of last year's events, click here.

 The University Honors Program holds its Capstone Research Conference each spring to celebrate the outstanding research, creative work, and other work of its graduating seniors--and its most recent August and December graduates--by showcasing the capstone projects of a select group of these students.

 Interested Honors students may apply every March to present their capstone research at the annual conference, which represents work from those across AU schools and colleges.